Gitorious-backup/gitorious-docker/README.md

 ### Data volume

-Gitorious container keeps its state at /var/lib/gitorious (this is the internal, container path).
+Gitorious container keeps its state at _/var/lib/gitorious_ (this is the internal, container path) which is exposed as Docker's volume.
 It keeps repository data, caches and config files in it.
 This allows for stopping and starting new containers from the same image without losing all the data and custom configuration.
 It will also ease the upgrade process in the future.

 You want to map this volume to a directory on the host.
 We recommend to map to the same directory name (_/var/lib/gitorious_):